victorbruce/victorbruce/readme.md

 # Hi!
 I'm Victor 👋

 I have a passion for Web Development, particularly **Frontend** development.
-My journey began a some years ago when I came across [Jon Duckett's _HTML & CSS: **Design and Build Website**_](https://htmlandcssbook.com/) book.
-Since then, I've been dedicated to learning and creating engaging **web and mobile experiences**.
+My journey began some years ago when I came across _[Jon Duckett's HTML & CSS: **Design and Build Website**](https://htmlandcssbook.com/)_ book.
+Since then, I've been dedicated to embracing new challenges, learning and creating engaging **web and mobile experiences**.

 - 👨🏽‍💻 I'm currently building custom digital solutions for busineses as a **contractor/freelancer**.